himanshurajora/3dModels/README.md

 # 3dModels

-VCF originals
+VCF originals |
-no copyright to use there assets
+no copyright to use these assets |
-3d models for VCF's animation works department (Vedik Animation Studios [VAS]) and VGS (Vedik Gaming Studios)
+3d models for VCF's animation works department (Vedik Animation Studios [VAS]) and VGS (Vedik Gaming Studios) |

-You all are free to use them for anything you want
+You all are free to use them for anything you want |

-VCF will be consistently uploading these assets
+VCF will be consistently uploading these assets |